wrandtkeflvc/fl_islandora_forms/StagedForDeployment_DateIssuedFixIIDfixAndMODS_3_6/README.txt

 Deployment log:

 - Sept.
-19, 2016:  Wilehlmina installed this on islandora-dev , and on islandora-test.
+19, 2016:  Wilhelmina installed this on islandora-dev , and on islandora-test.
 Gail Lewis will add a code change there to require that the form with element name "id_otheridentifiers" not have any identifiers with type="IID" in it, and give an error message on saving if one is found.
+- Sept.
+23, 2016: Wilhelmina installed this on production Islandora sites.  "valencia" and "floradora" still need to be added to forms.pl
-- Before copying across test sites, the forms.pl script needs to be updated like so:
+- Done:  Before copying across test sites, the forms.pl script needs to be updated like so:
 -- Needs added to line 35: “ucf”, “valencia”, and “fscj”.
 -- Then in the description at lines 71 to 92 of what the script is doing, it should get added that it’s changing all these:  fiu-test , fscj-test , irsc-test , lssc-test , scf-test , spc-test , unf-test , usf-test , uwf-test , and valencia-test .
 - Not yet deployed on production sites.
 - Before copying across production sites, the forms.pl script needs to be updated like so:
--- Needs added to line 35:  "floradora"
--- Lines 76 - 80 need to be rewritten to have a list of current production sites.
+-- Needs added to line 35:  "floradora" and "valencia" -- Lines 76 - 80 need to be rewritten to have a list of current production sites.